lat0s/GreenThumb/README.md

 * Both the terminal and android app require a **stable internet connection**
 * The grove **sensors must be placed appropriately** in the plants environment

+## Purpose and Benefits of the app:

+The purpose of this app is to help users improve care for their respective plants by providing a monitoring system with real-time data transfer from sensors, and care notifications based on this data.

+The Benefits are:

+•	The app provides the user with real time sensor data including the – current Temperature, Humidity, Soil Moisture, Light conditions.

+•	Users can create personalised Plant profiles, with names, icons, and customised ranges for normal conditions.
+.
+•	Customised notifications, allowed by the customised ranges for a plant’s normal conditions.
+Notifications are only sent when sensor readings go beyond their specified range.

+•	Access to a plant database.
+Found through the settings page, which leads users to a pdf file created by the developers with the aim of providing users with recommended care conditions for various plants.
+Providing support for users needing additional information about their plant to customise its care conditions.

+•	Users can connect to different MQTT Servers, thus, connecting to different sensors by the click of a button and changing the configuration servers inside the app settings.

+•	A dark theme for low light environments and for those simply preferring a darker screen.

+•	Access to the data history recorded by each sensor with the click of a button, thus, having a history of conditions the plant has been kept in.

+## The main contributions of each Member:

+George – Was responsible for a majority portion of the code inside the app and had significant contributions to the hardware code.
+He implemented various design patterns, the app background and most of the app’s UI.
+Additionally, he helped various other group members with coding issues.
+He had a major role as the go-to person for help in issues of all sorts, be it for the front end or the backend of the project.
+He consistently presented with solutions to unforeseen problems and could be described as the pillar of the project.

+Sam - Took care of git, created issues and helped all group members to solve git related problems.
+He was also responsible for creating the first skeleton of the app, after creating a Figma design of the app’s UI.
+Furthermore, he established to connect to a real-time server that stores the sensor data, thus, providing the user with a history of the plant’s conditions.

+Nish - Took care of managerial duties for the group, while having a significant contribution towards the front end of the app.
+He created the settings activity, implementing features such as Different themes, MQTT settings from the app and creating an app tutorial.
+He also had a major contribution in app documentation, while simultaneously addressing conflicts and bringing problems onto notice.

+Mesi –Was responsible for the notification feature (as a whole) through the existing MQTT connection, comparing the received sensor data to the users desired care conditions.
+She created the UI for notifications and contributed significantly towards the applications documentation.
+She also actively participated with in-person discussions, proving as a notably valuable asset by making key points to arguments and steering the project.
+Her main hardware contribution was refactoring Mohammad’s original Arduino code for the sensors and the terminal.

+Simone - Took care of the MQTT connection towards the app, and played a significant role in coding and refactoring the hardware code.
+He had a very important role in the brainstorming process of the application as a whole and participated actively in team meetings.

 ## Installation

 ## Usage